 Before women ever came became the target market, high heels were worn by male aristocrats, royals as well as soldiers for several reasons.
 This is only the tip of the iceberg, as there is much more to the history of Stiletto heels.

-Who invented them and wore them first?
+Who invented high heels and wore them first?

 The invention of Stiletto heels is often attributed to Roger Vivier in 1954, though Christian Dior embellished the concept of high heels later on after World War 2.